geekbass/docker-inception/README.md

 ## Purpose
 Docker in Docker for Mesos Slaves.
 This container is used to Pull, Push and Build docker containers in Mesos Jenkins.
+This project was built for a talk that I gave.

 ### Steps to build